informatics-isi-edu/iobox-win32/README.md

    - **mail_sender**: the sender of the mail notifications.
    - **mail_receiver**: the receiver of the mail notifications.
    - **mail_message**: an array having any combination of the "INFO", "WARNING" and "ERROR" elements.
 The default is ["INFO", "WARNING", "ERROR"].
 The sample will email only ERROR messages.
+   - **connections**: defines the Web connections to be used by the **ermrest** and **hatrac** handlers.
+     The connection is identified by a name that might be referred in those handlers.
+The parameter **credentials** points to a JSON file that contains the  credential information.
    - **report**: if present, it should specify that daily activity reports should be submitted by email.
 Its structure consists of:
      - **output**: the directory where the daily reports are generated
      - **prefix**: the prefix of the report file.
 The default is `Report`.
 The report file names follow the pattern `<prefix>.YYYY-MM-DD.csv`, where `YYYY-MM-DD` is its creation date.